L5 / IC4 · 5–8 years

 Where Senior DS candidates fail

-A few common mistakes that get Senior DS candidates rejected even when they're otherwise strong.
-Worth spotting in a mock interview before they show up in a real one.
+A few common mistakes that get Senior DS candidates rejected even when they are otherwise strong.
+Worth catching in a mock interview before they show up in a real one.

 Walking through past work as "I built a model that did X" without saying what business decision the model enabled, or what the org did differently because of it.